 - The grate is a platform, in the combustion chamber, on which fuel like coal or wood is burnt.

-- It consists of cast iron bars which are spaced apart so that air can pass through them.
+- It consists of cast iron bars that are spaced apart so that air can pass through them.

 - The surface area of the grate, over which the fire takes place, is called the grate surface.